openwebos/build-desktop/README.md

         sudo apt-get build-dep qt4-qmake

+  * The components listed above are valid for both Ubuntu 11.04 and 12.04, except for libxcb-icccm1-dev which is libxcb-icccm4-dev on 12.04

   * CMake version 2.8.7 will be fetched and used for the build; there is no need to install it.